-1. Select Control Panel > Network and Internet Connections > Network Connections.
+- 1. Select Start > Control Panel > Network and Internet > Network and Sharing Center. - 2.
+Click Manage wireless networks in the left panel.

 A list showing the available WLANs is displayed.
 If you are in a hotspot where several WLANs are active, several will be displayed.